Mussoorie: Dhanaulti

 Dhanaulti is a hill station located 24 km away from Mussoorie.
 The Doon Valley and snow-covered Garhwal Himalayas can be viewed from there.

 Camel's Back Road

 Camel's Back Road incorporates a nature walk.
 The road, which takes its name from a rocky outcrop in the shape of a camel's hump, contains hotels, motels, and a cemetery.
-Camel's Back Cemetery Cemetery established in 1828 has several notable people buried there, including John Lang (Australian writer, journalist, and barrister of Lakshmibai - the Rani of Jhansi), Major Hugh Fraser (British soldier who fought war against the Rani Laxmibai), adventurer-entrepreneur Frederick Wilson - the Raja of Harsil, John Hindmarsh (veteran of 1853-56 Crimean war), and many more.
+Camel's Back Cemetery established in 1828 has several notable people buried there, including John Lang (Australian writer, journalist, and barrister of Lakshmibai - the Rani of Jhansi), Major Hugh Fraser (British soldier who fought war against the Rani Laxmibai), adventurer-entrepreneur Frederick Wilson - the Raja of Harsil, John Hindmarsh (veteran of 1853-1856 Crimean War), and many more.
 There are other British Raj era historic cemeteries, two more at Mussoorie and one at Landour.
 Italian prisoners of World War II are buried at the Roman Catholic cemetery east of Landour.
 The Camel's Back Cemetery, the oldest Christian church in the Himalayas, St Mary's, is above Mall Road.